RealFascinated/beatsaber-overlay/README.md

 ## Usage

 You will need [HttpSiraStatus](https://github.com/denpadokei/HttpSiraStatus) if you wish to use the note cut and/or the song info</br>
-To get started go to <https://bs-overlay.fascinated.cc> and it is fairly self explanatory on how it all works</br>
+To get started go to <https://bs-overlay.fascinated.cc> and fill the forum in then go to OBS (or your streaming software) and click Open Overlay</br>
+Then create a browser window and set the height to 1920 and the width to 1080 then put the URL in the browser window and bam! it should all work

 ## Preview